Geekykiran/Geekykiran/README.md

 <h3 align="center">Also known as <strong>GeekyKiran</strong> — a passionate Full Stack Developer and Tech Enthusiast</h3>

 - 🌱 I’m building web apps with **MERN Stack, Spring Boot, AWS & Generative AI** <!-- - 👨‍💻 All of my projects are available at [My Portfolio](https://your-portfolio-link.com) -->
-- 💬 Ask me about **ReactJS, JavaScript, MongoDB, MySQL, or anything tech**
+- 💬 Ask me about **ReactJS, JavaScript, MongoDB,Express, MySQL, or anything tech**
 - 📫 How to reach me: **geekykiran280@example.com**
 - ⚡ Fun fact: I love debugging more than coding 😄